adonaydem/adonaydem/README.md

 [Portfolio Link](https://adonayportofolio.vercel.app/)

-Hi — I currently delve in software, ML & computer vision.
+Hi — I currently work in software, ML & computer vision.

 **What I do**
 - I am into Research and development.